kerryzeng/kerryzeng.github.io/_posts/2023-06-16-Semiconductor.md

 author: yangyang
 date: 2023-06-16 00:00:00 +0900
 categories: [Semiconductor]
+img_path: /images/semi/
 ---
+***This article is intended for non-commercial research and private study.
 ## Introduction
 A semiconductor is a substance that possesses both the characteristics of a conductor, allowing electricity to flow, and an insulator, which restricts the flow of electricity.
 Among the devices that utilize semiconductors, those involved in controlling and converting electrical power, such as power supplies, are referred to as power semiconductors.

 ### Power Semiconductor